Jbwork323/CSC-4026-Project/README.md

 Joey's Survey App: This project for my CSC 4026 Secure Cloud Development class is a web based survey app that will eventually allow users to create, share, and see the results of surveys they create.
 The app is developed using replit as an IDE, express as a server framework, jquery and nodejs on the client and server side respectively, and a neon postgreSQL server.

+Current State: Currently, the project has a very basic survey creator that has little to no function.
+The main focus of the project so far has been learning how to create functionalities like logging in, signing up, and using things like https session storage to allow users to create accounts.
+User data is encrypted and sent to a neon postgresql server.
+This project is my first time integrating a front end website with a server and a database so there has been a lot of trial and error involved.

 User Manual:
 Replit Link: